Text Messaging Makes Businesses More Competitive

 Adding text messaging opens up a new, easy to use communication channel that helps cut through the clutter, costs and time associated with other forms of communication, like talking on the phone.
 Plus, it’s the preferred method of communication by most mobile consumers.
 We’re not saying don’t talk on the phone anymore, but if you have a faster, more efficient, cost-effective way to communicate, we think it warrants serious consideration.

 Here are some bits of info for you and if you’re interested in speaking about your communication goals and how text messaging can provide you with a return on your investment, contact Mosio here.
-If you like texting, simply text ASKMO to 66746 and we’ll get back to you as soon as possible.

 The Competitive Advantages of Mobile Text Messaging: Stats, Facts and Figures